intel/QAT_Engine/README.md

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib64

-If linking against the Upstream Intel&reg; QAT Driver then ensure that the mandatory parameter `--enable-upstream_driver` has been specified when running `./configure`, or the link will fail.
+If linking against the Intel&reg; QAT Driver HW Version 1.6 then ensure that the mandatory parameter `--enable-qat16_driver` has been specified when running `./configure`, or the link will fail.

 If building against OpenSSL\* 1.1.1 or master branch , it is possible that the